azepecki/sift/final_report.md

 The reg_match method checks for all the instances where the regex expression matches with the string provided.
 It returns an array of all the words that match with the given regex expression.

 The reg_match_indices method checks for all the instances where the regex expression matches with the string provided.
 It returns an array of starting indices of all the text that match with the given regex expression.

-Note: As of now, arrays aren't implemented and thus methods reg_match and reg_match_indices return values are not compatible with the language.

 **NLP Features**